books

 group photo

 Mr. Billy Wilkes is a school bus driver for the Columbia County School District.
-He soon began volunteering with 4-H student programs 22 years ago.
-At the Georgia 4-H Fall Forum, in December, Mr. Wilkes was named the Georgia 4-H Outstanding Lifetime Volunteer, the highest volunteer award from Georgia 4-H.
+He began volunteering with 4-H student programs 22 years ago.
+At the Georgia 4-H Fall Forum in December, Mr. Wilkes was named the Georgia 4-H Outstanding Lifetime Volunteer, the highest volunteer award offered from Georgia 4-H.

 Mr. Wilkes has had an impact on many students from Columbia County and around the state.
 Some students have gone on to become 4-H camp counselors, environmental educators, state staff, and even 4-H agents.